DATS-Lab-NITT/.github/profile/README.md

 ## Student Opportunities

-We welcome B.Tech, M.Tech, MCA, and PhD students to contribute to open-source research projects.
+B.Tech, M.Tech, MCA, and PhD students are welcome to contribute to open-source research projects.

 ## Repositories